Iacopo454/Shoes-shop/README.md

 One user can give feedback and rate for a product of his purchased product.
 The rating and feedback will be shown on the product details page.

+### Tutorials
+- https://www.youtube.com/watch?v=YZvRrldjf1Y was used as a general source of knowledge.
+- Code institute video lessons on how to build an E-commerce website using Django, Python, Javascript, Html and CSS.

 ## Database
 Two relational databases were used to create this site - during development SQLite was used and then Postgres was used for the production on Heroku.
 Below is an image of ERD how the database models relate to each other: